sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

   other validations, it can be used to say that the validation should be applied in the strictest way.
  * *choiceValue* - If this field is being used for an entry in a choice list, this is the value to use for the choice.
 If this entry is missing, then the *name* of the field will be used instead.
+ * *defaultValue* - If no value is supplied on input for this field, this is the value to supply instead.
+  If this attribute is set then, *required* should not be set.
  * *required* - A non-empty value is required for this field.
  * *disabled* - The field is disabled and treated as if it were not present.
 For example, if one type extends another, the extending type can redeclare a field as disabled to remove that field from the type.